Frequently Asked Questions (FAQ)

 • Burn severity is a composite of first-order effects and second order effects that arise within one growing season.

-• Burn severity relates principally to visible changes in living and non-living biomass, fire byproducts (scorch, char, ash), and soil exposure.
+• Burn severity relates principally to conditions detectable by remote sensing methods, including changes to living and non-living biomass, fire byproducts (scorch, char, ash), and soil exposure.

 • Burn severity occurs on a gradient or ordinal scale.